MattiasKockum/NDNN/README.md

 I have some ideas on what type of data this architecture will be good for.
-For exemple live problems like driving a car: The network is constantly fed with informations and is constantly analysing them, what's more is that if the car see any danger it will be able to short cut it's process by using the networks that are directly between the input and the output.
+For exemple live problems like driving a car: The network is constantly fed with informations and is constantly analysing them, what's more is that if the car sees any danger it will be able to short cut it's process by using the neurons that are directly liked between the input and the output.
-Antother exemple is when a problem involve some long/short term memory, this architecture is able to provide memory cells that actually are neurons that loops on themselves.
+Antother exemple is when a problem involves some long/short term memory, this architecture is able to provide memory cells that actually are neurons that loops on themselves.

-## How to use it?
+## How is the program done?
 The main program is called AI.py and it provides the user with four useful classes : Problem, Herd, Network and TestBench.
 The Problem class is the framework of any live problem so it's easier for the